XoaquinCB/motor-controller-protocol/protocol-specification-v2.0.md

 The device defines a set of values that can be included in each sample, as listed in [section 4.3](#43-list-of-sample-values).
 These values are intended for things like tracking internal variables for debugging, tracking performance metrics, or logging data.

 Each sample is made up of up to 16 different values, configurable using the SAMPLES_EN_VALUES command.
-Enabled values are pushed to the buffer in ascending order (value ID 0 first, then value ID 1 and so on) with each value in little-endian order (least significant byte is pushed first).
+Enabled values are pushed to the buffer in ascending ID order (value ID 0 first, then value ID 1 and so on) with each value in little-endian order (least significant byte is pushed first).
 The datatype of each value is defined in [section 4.3](#43-list-of-sample-values), but must be one of the datatypes defined in [section 5](#5-list-of-data-types).
-Note that not all 16 sample value indices are used, and those that are used don't have to be contiguous.
+Note that not all 16 sample value IDs are used, and those that are used don't have to be contiguous.

 As an example, lets imagine the device implements four sample values:

-- 0: MY_VALUE_0 (uint16)
+- ID 0: MY_VALUE_0 (uint16)
-- 1: MY_VALUE_1 (int16)
+- ID 1: MY_VALUE_1 (int16)
-- 4: MY_VALUE_4 (uint8)
+- ID 4: MY_VALUE_4 (uint8)
-- 5: MY_VALUE_5 (float32)
+- ID 5: MY_VALUE_5 (float32)

 Setting SAMPLES_EN_VALUES to 0x0021 would enable VALUE_0 and VALUE_5, so each sample would look like this: